-CM340 Artists and Repertoire (3)-Executives will learn how to create a label business plan; analyze and forecast trends in popular music; assemble a successful artist roster; and, in tandem with artist, they will plan, budget and produce recording sessions.
+CM340 Artists and Repertoire (3) - Executives will learn how to spot talent; create a label business plan; analyze and forecast trends in popular music; assemble a successful artist roster; and, in tandem with artists, they will plan, budget and produce recording sessions.

-CM345 Artist Management (3)-Through lecture, text and visiting music industry experts, Executive Track students will gain a thorough understanding of the economic, creative and spiritual elements critical to a career in contemporary music.
+CM345 Artist Management (3)-Through lecture, text and online investigations, executive track students will gain a thorough understanding of the economic, creative and spiritual elements critical to a career in contemporary music.
+In concert with faculty they will help artist track students develop a career plan and prepare the materials to pitch an artist to a record company and negotiate a recording contract.